-) Infrastructure delivery is the combination of all planning, technical, administrative and managerial actions associated with the construction, supply, refurbishment, rehabilitation, alteration, maintenance, operation or disposal of infrastructure down its scope to engineering and construction contracts and is no longer applicable to professional services, term services and supply contracts in the delivery of infrastructure (see 4.2.2).
+• Infrastructure delivery is the combination of all planning, technical, administrative and managerial actions associated with the construction, supply, refurbishment, rehabilitation, alteration, maintenance, operation or disposal of infrastructure military veterans and cooperatives which are at least 51% owned by black people.
+Any tender submitted by a tenderer which fails to meet any pre-qualifying criteria stipulated in the tender documents is an unacceptable tender and as such is not considered.

-) Infrastructure Delivery Management is the application of the infrastructure delivery management processes of portfolio, programme, operations, maintenance and project management, to plan and implement the work required to sustain the performance of infrastructure assets, for public service delivery.
+• Infrastructure Delivery Management is the application of the infrastructure delivery management processes of portfolio, programme, operations, maintenance and project management, to plan and implement the work required to sustain the performance of infrastructure assets, for public service delivery.

-) Infrastructure procurement is the procurement of goods or services including any combination thereof associated with the acquisition, refurbishment, rehabilitation, alteration, maintenance, operation or disposal of infrastructure.
+Infrastructure procurement is the procurement of goods or services including any combination thereof associated with the acquisition, refurbishment, rehabilitation, alteration, maintenance, operation or disposal of infrastructure.